candidtim/unifs/README.md

 Available `unifs` features are considered stable. `unifs` is being actively developed and more features are coming.

+## Error reporting

+If you happen to encounter an error ("An unexpected error" in the output), please, feel free to report it on the Issues page.
+In this case, you may find the detailed error message in the log file located in the same directory as the application configuration file.

 ## Word of caution

-Beware that `unifs` may change (copy, move, revmove, etc.) the data in a "file system" (as understood above). `unifs` is only a command-line layer between the user and the target "file system". `unifs` tries its best to prevent errors (e.g., uses interactive confirmations for some commands), but ultimately the
+Beware that `unifs` may change (copy, move, remove, etc.) the data in a "file system" (as understood above). `unifs` is only a command-line layer between the user and the target "file system". `unifs` tries its best to prevent errors (e.g., uses interactive confirmations for some commands), but ultimately the